eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

   * Admin management portal
 content_section:
   - text_block_markdown: >-
-      VirtualSalesrooms is a first-of-its-kind online tool for connecting pre-qualified customers with select advisors.&nbsp;
+      VirtualSalesrooms is an original online tool for connecting pre-qualified customers with select advisors.&nbsp;

       Consumers seeking your product or service now have the ability to request